open-telemetry/opentelemetry-specification/specification/trace/api.md

 parent/child relationships or span links. `SpanKind` describes two independent properties that benefit tracing systems during analysis:

-1. Whether span represents an outgoing request to a remote service (CLIENT and PRODUCER spans) or a processing of request initiated externally (SERVER and CONSUMER spans).
+1. Whether span represents an outgoing call a remote service (`CLIENT` and `PRODUCER` spans) or a processing of request initiated externally (`SERVER` and `CONSUMER` spans).
 2. Whether a Span represents a synchronous call.
-Spans that describe synchronous operations (SERVER and CLIENT) end after all its children complete under ordinary circumstances.
+Spans that describe synchronous operations (`SERVER` and `CLIENT`) end after all its children complete under ordinary circumstances.
 It can be useful for tracing systems to know this property, since synchronous Spans may contribute to the overall trace latency.
 Asynchronous scenarios can be remote or local.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
 For example, a server-side span SHOULD NOT be used to describe outgoing remote procedure call.
-As a simple guideline, instrumentation should create a new Span prior to injecting the SpanContext for a remote outgoing call.
+As a simple guideline, instrumentation should create a new Span prior to injecting the `SpanContext` for a remote outgoing call.

-Note: A CLIENT span may have a child that is also a CLIENT span, or a PRODUCER span might have a local child that is a CLIENT span, depending on how the various libraries that are providing the functionality are built and instrumented.
-These scenarios, when they occur, should be detailed in the semantic conventions appropriate to the relevant libraries.
+Note: A `CLIENT` span may have a child that is also a `CLIENT` span, or a `PRODUCER` span might have a local child that is a `CLIENT` span, depending on how the various components that are providing the functionality are built and instrumented.

+For instance, a database client instrumentations create `CLIENT` span that describes database calls.
+If the database client communicate to the server over HTTP, the HTTP instrumentation (when enabled) creates nested `CLIENT` spans to track individual HTTP calls performed in the scope of logical database `CLIENT` operation.

+Such scenarios, when they occur, should be detailed in the semantic conventions appropriate to the relevant technologies.

-These are the possible SpanKinds:
+These are the possible `SpanKind`s:

 * `SERVER` Indicates that the span covers server-side handling of a synchronous RPC or other remote request.